olivierpons/interlock-new-challenges/readme.md

 [Smartgames](https://www.smartgames.eu/) do the best brain-teaser games around.
 I have almost all (if not all!) their games.
-They are all great (if not excellent), but Interlock, which is *not* from Smartgames, and it's IMHOn the best brain-teaser ever.
+They are all great (if not excellent), but Interlock, which is *not* from Smartgames, is, IMHO, one of the best brain-teaser ever.
+Would it be better designed, with more challenges, it would be the best.
+But as it is now, it's already one of the best!

-Buy it, it's worth very penny!
+My advice: if you're into brain-teasers, buy it, it's worth very penny!

 ![Interlock, the hide the plug and socket puzzle!](img/interlock-game.png)

-## Why do this?
+## Why do a program to generate all challenges for this brain-teaser?
 There are 50 possible combinations / challenges.
 The two hardest ones are these, which use 11 pieces:
 ![Interlock, the hide the plug and socket puzzle!](img/manual-solution-49-and-50.png)